Anastasia Domanova1, Juhani Virkanen2, Glenn Woods3, Stephane Mabic1

 Agilent® 7500s instrumental details and parameters: quartz nebulizer, quartz spray chamber, quartz i.d. torch injector, nickel sample and skimmer cone, RF power 1300 / 1550 W, sampling position 8 mm, carrier gas flow 0.96 L/min, makeup gas flow 0.23 L/min, auto detector mode, calibration through 1, 20, 50, 100 ng/L.

-The calibration standards used in experiments with the Agilent® 7700s were a mixture of Agilent® and SPEXCertiPrep®, and with the Agilent® 7500s, ROMIL PrimAg®-xtra was used.
-Containers were all PFA pre-cleaned withultrapure water.
+Containers were all PFA pre-cleaned with ultrapure water.
 All ultrapure water samples (resistivity of 18.2 MΩ·cm and TOC below 5 ppb) from Milli-Q® water purification systems were analyzed immediately after water collection.

-Low levels of elemental impurities in ultrapure water produced by Milli-Q® ultrapure water purification systems were demonstrated.
-Laboratories in the pharmaceutical industry performing trace element analyses can rely on Milli-Q® water purification systems to meet their stringent requirements for the highest purity water for their experiments.
-Choosing ultrapure water from Milli-Q® water purification systems for element analyses will help to ensure the generation of high quality data.
+This study demonstrated that ultrapure water produced by a Milli-Q® water purification system contains low ppt levels of trace elements.
+Therefore, laboratories in the pharmaceutical industry that perform trace element analysis can rely on Milli-Q® ultrapure water systems to produce high-purity water that meets their stringent requirements.
+Choosing ultrapure water produced from a Milli-Q® system for trace element analyses will help to ensure the generation of high quality data.